Blog

 View all blogs

-Federal guidance provides clarity on the opportunity to include mobile crisis intervention services
+Federal guidance clarifies the opportunity to include mobile crisis intervention services

 HMA Federal Policy Principal Andrea Maresca, Managing Principal Gina Eckart, Principal John Volpe, and Senior Consultant Suzanne Rabideau weigh in on the recent changes and HMA experience in crisis intervention services.